Code-Institute-Submissions/htmltablebuilder/README.md

 - Q. Quit
     - The application clears the consoles and quits as expected

-<mark>For all menu options I also tested for when the user did not type yes</mark>
+<mark>For all menu options I also tested for when the user did not type yes, anything other than yes is trapped and then returns to main menu.</mark>

 ### Worksheets with HTML Prefix

-Visual check that the html table structure is in place with closing and opening tags
+Visual check that the html table structure is in place with closing and opening tags.

+Check in jsFiddle for errors and found no errors.

 ---------------------------------